Canada Pension Plan: How do the rules affect you?

 Greater incentive to wait

 Delaying creates the opposite effect.
-The monthly benefit for delaying your payments each year past 65 has increased, topping out at 0.7% per month (8.4% annually) as of 2013.
+The monthly benefit for delaying your payments each year past 65 has increased, topping out at 0.7% per month (8.4% annually).
 This means if you wait until 70 to start collecting, your monthly benefit will jump 42%.

 It’s now much more tempting to wait to collect.